eunomia-bpf/bpftime/README.md

-# bpftime: Userspace eBPF runtime for fast Uprobe & Syscall Hook & Extensions
+# bpftime: Userspace eBPF runtime for Observability, Network and general extensions

 [![Build and Test VM](https://github.com/eunomia-bpf/bpftime/actions/workflows/test-vm.yml/badge.svg)](https://github.com/eunomia-bpf/bpftime/actions/workflows/test-vm.yml)
 [![Build and test runtime](https://github.com/eunomia-bpf/bpftime/actions/workflows/test-runtime.yml/badge.svg)](https://github.com/eunomia-bpf/bpftime/actions/workflows/test-runtime.yml)
 [![DOI](https://zenodo.org/badge/676866666.svg)](https://doi.org/10.48550/arXiv.2311.07923)

 `bpftime`, a full-featured, high-performance eBPF runtime designed to operate in userspace.
-It offers fast Uprobe and Syscall hook capabilities: Userspace uprobe can be **10x faster than kernel uprobe!** and can programmatically **hook all syscalls of a process** safely and efficiently.
+It offers fast Uprobe and Syscall hook capabilities: bpftime in Userspace uprobe can be **10x faster than kernel uprobe!**, the `syscall hook` can programmatically **hook all syscalls of a process** safely and efficiently, and can also run XDP in userspace.

+> ⚠️ **Note**: `bpftime` is actively under development, and it's not yet recommended for production use now.
+See our [roadmap](#roadmap) for details.
+We'd love to hear your feedback and suggestions!
+Please feel free to open an issue or [Contact us](#contact-and-citations).

 📦 [Key Features](#key-features) \
 🔨 [Quick Start](#quick-start) \